Agalychnis callidryas: Mating

-Red-eyed tree frogs females are typically choosy about which males they mate with.
-Females will choose mates based on visual and auditory clues, mainly the male frogs' croaking calls as well as their size and flank stripe.
-Females are likely to choose males with "local" flank stripes and call patterns, meaning that male frogs from nearby areas are selected for in mating.
+Red-eyed tree frog females are typically choosy about which males they mate with.
+Females will choose mates based on visual and auditory cues, mainly the male frogs' croaking calls as well as their size and flank stripe.
+Females are likely to choose males with "local" flank stripes and call patterns, meaning that male frogs from nearby areas are preferentially selected for mating.
 Call and stripe patterns are considered simultaneously by females in this situation.

 Size plays a role in mate choice for red-eyed tree frogs as well.
 Often larger males are more successful in amplexus compared to smaller males.
-However, size-assortative mating also plays a role and larger females are more likely to pair with proportionally large males and vice versa for small females and males.
+However, size-assortative mating also plays a role, and larger females are more likely to pair with proportionally large males and vice versa for small females and males.
 This is so the male can successfully fertilize the female's eggs during amplexus.

 During the mating season, the male frogs shake the branches where they are sitting to improve their chances of finding a mate by keeping rivals at bay.
 This is the first evidence that tree-dwelling vertebrates use vibration to communicate.
 When rainfall is at its highest, a male red-eyed tree frog calls "chack" to get the attention of the female.
-Females use the call, as well as color (specifically, the stripped sides) of the male frog, in order to find a possible mate.
-Both the call and color of the male frog show territorial display, and anti-predatory behavior.
+Females use the call as well as the color (specifically, the stripped sides) of the male frog in order to find a possible mate.
+Both the call and color of the male frog play a role in territorial displays and anti-predatory behavior.
 During amplexus, the female carries the male on her back for several hours during the oviposition process.
-Because of external egg fertilization, there is still risk of competition even after a female has selected a mate.
-There is not sperm priority in Agalychnis callidryas, and so a single clutch of eggs may have been fertilized by multiple males.
+Because the eggs are externally fertilized, there is still a risk of competition even after a female has selected a mate.
+There is no sperm priority in Agalychnis callidryas, and so a single clutch of eggs may be fertilized by multiple males.